Bellator 275: Background

-In the main event, Gegard Mousasi defended his Middleweight title against undefeated Austin Vanderford.
-Vanderford sealed his spot as the No. 1 middleweight contender in May 2021 when he defeated Fabian Edwards by unanimous decision Bellator 259, which was also his fifth win in a row with Bellator.
-Mousasi is coming off his first title defense against John Salter in August 2021 at Bellator 264, where Mousasi dominated the bout before finishing the bout via third-round TKO with punches.
-Mousasi, a former Strikeforce champ who spent four years in the UFC, is on a three-fight winning streak and has won 11 out of 12 fights dating back to February 2016.
+The event marked the promotion's seventh visit to Dublin and first since Bellator 270 in November 2021.

+A Bellator Middleweight World Championship bout between current two-time champion (also former Strikeforce Light Heavyweight Champion) Gegard Mousasi and undefeated contender Austin Vanderford headlined the event.

 A middleweight bout between Fabian Edwards and Marian Dimitrov was scheduled for this event.
 However, the bout was scrapped a week before for unknown reason.
-Edwards was rebooked against Lyoto Machida at Bellator London.
+Edwards was rebooked against former UFC Light Heavyweight Champion Lyoto Machida at Bellator London.

 A lightweight bout between Peter Queally and Kane Mousah and welterweight bout between Stefano Paternò and Luca Poclit were expected to take place at the event.
 However, Queally and Paternò both pulled out off their bouts due to injury.

 At the weigh-ins, Jamie Hay missed weight for his bout, weighing in at 146.8 pounds, .8 pounds over the featherweight non-title fight limit.
 The bout proceeded at catchweight and Hay was fined a percentage of his purse, which went to his opponent Lee Hammond.